nyorain/vil/docs/own/done.md

+- [x] first serialization support
+	- [x] create/save handles
+	- [x] remove serialize.cpp
+	- [x] update gui to new interface
+	- [x] use find() for last command level in gui when loading state
+		- [x] don't always do it in updateRecords. figure out interface
+	- [x] allow to explicitly save relative-commands or gui states, not sure which perspective makes more sense.
+		- [x] store in working dir? or in some vil-specific config dir?
+		      Guess it would make sense to make them global.
+			  And we want global vil settings at some point anyways.
+			  So figure out global config dir for this (make configure via env variable but choose good defaults).
+			  {nope, working dir for now}
+		- [x] Allow to name the saved states
+		- [x] Allow to load them, selecting the right stuff.
+			- [x] Give meaningful error/warnings messages/stats?
+			      {somewhat.
+Only via dlg_error for now but added debug markers to detect serialization flow mistmatches}
+	- [x] continue matching rework/improvements to make sure matching works with loaded handles
+	- [x] test: draw/dispatch/traceRays.
+But also Bind commands.
 - [x] fix command viewer update when nothing is selected
 - [x] fix resource viewer when switching handle types currently does not select the right handle then (e.g.